fonnesbeck/pymc-examples/examples/mixture_models/dependent_density_regression.myst.md

 +++ {"id": "gUPThEEEg8LF"}

 We now sample from the dependent density regression model using a Metropolis sampler.
-The default NUTS sampler has a difficult time sampling from this model, and the traceplots show poor convergence.
+The default NUTS sampler has a difficult time sampling the stick-breaking model, so we will employ a `CompoundSampler`, using a slice sampler for `alpha` and `beta` while leaving NUTS for the rest of the parameters.

 ```{code-cell} ipython3
 ---